seeshaughnessy/MMM-OneTracker/README.md

         module: "MMM-OneTracker",
         position: "top_left",
         config: {
-            apiKey: "Your API Key GOES HERE",  // Your free API Key from OneTracker.com
-            apiLanguage: "en",
+            username: '', // Sign up for free using the OneTracker App
+            password: '',
-            useHeader: true,                   // False if you don't want a header
+            useHeader: true, // false if you don't want a header
-            header: "OneTracker Tracking",      // Change in config file. useHeader must be true
+            header: 'My Packages', // Change in config file. useHeader must be true
-            maxWidth: "300px",
+            maxWidth: '300px',
             animationSpeed: 3000, // fade speed
+            initialLoadDelay: 3250,
+            retryDelay: 2500,
-            rotateInterval: 30 * 1000,         // seconds between shipments
+            updateInterval: 10 * 60 * 1000, // 10 minutes
-            dateTimeFormat: "ddd, MMM DD, YYYY, h:mm a",
-            dateFormat: "ddd, MMM DD, YYYY"
+            apiLanguage: 'en',
+            maxParcels: 5,
         }
     },

-## Is there a module that SpaceCowboysDude hasn't fixed for you, Mykle? :^)
+This module is based off of Mykle1's module, MMM-AfterShip (https://github.com/mykle1/MMM-AfterShip).

+It is my first attempt at adapting a module for Magic Mirror.
+It's one of my first coding projects in general, so please be kind regarding the messy code.
+That being said, please let me know if you have any feedback so that I can learn and grow!

+##Features I'd like to add

+- [ ] Add fade to bottom of list, similar to calendar module
+- [ ] Sort deliveries by most recent expected tracking date
+- [ ] Clean up and refactor js and css
+- [ ] Further testing